Timmy-Bergkvist/hiking-sweden/README.md

 **Features Left to Implement**

+- Make the reset button only appear when the search button has been clicked.
 - Host the platform on a server.
 - Implement more features and design.
 - Implement more select options.